p2p-org/economy/posts/2020-05-21-p2p-increase.md

 P2P Validator has been supporting Cosmos network from day one, **providing high-quality validation services** for ATOM delegators.
 Our **developed products allow delegators** to easily manage investments and receive a detailed report on their staking income.

 **We invest in the development of Cosmos network** and see the long-term prospects, however, the costs of maintaining the infrastructure and product development are several times higher than the revenues that the validator receives currently.
-We have decided to **return to a commission of 8% in 21 days** to remain flexible and provide even safer and more sustainable services.
+We have decided to **return to a commission of 8% in 21 days** to remain flexible and provide more sustainable services.

 ## What have we done?

-For more than 5 months of hard work under a reduced fee, we **did not stop the development activity** in the COSMOS network.
-Here is a list of the **most significant achievements** that have been realised  for the Cosmos ecosystem:
+For more than 5 months of hard work under a reduced fee, we **did not stop the development activity** in the Cosmos network.
+Here is a list of the **most significant achievements** that have been released  for the Cosmos ecosystem:

 1. [P2P Dashboard](https://p2p.org/#dashboard-block) for Cosmos users:
-   * Track and predict users rewards (more correctly than major explorers, check out our [article](https://economy.p2p.org/lost-in-cosmos-explorers))
+   * Track and predict user rewards (more correctly than major explorers, check out our [article](https://economy.p2p.org/lost-in-cosmos-explorers))
    * Ledger delegation, redelegation, claim of rewards
-   * Rewards Report for all Cosmos Hubs (1,2,3)
+   * Rewards report for all Cosmos Hubs (1,2,3)
    * CSV reward report
 2. [9 articles](https://economy.p2p.org/category/cosmos) and users guides posted
 3. [Visualization of IBC handshakes](https://goz.p2p.org/) for the Game of Zones